 The downside to compound exercises, however, is that it’s not always the muscles you target that get tired first.

-With pre-fatigue, you reverse the order of the compound exercises and isolation exercises: you do the isolation exercise first and then the compound exercise.
+With pre-exhaustion, you reverse the order of the compound exercises and isolation exercises: you do the isolation exercise first and then the compound exercise.
 So you tire your chest muscle first with, for example, dumbbell flys before you start bench pressing.

 The idea behind this is that a tired muscle (the chest in our example) has to work harder, unimpeded by weak links (in our example the triceps and shoulders).